voideditor/void/CONTRIBUTING.md

 ## ⭐⭐⭐⭐ Four-stars (creative).

-We'd like to build "bigger" AI features than the standard Cursor ones.
-For example, indexing the user's codebase and letting them search, or supporting AI agents that can edit across files and make multiple LLM calls.
-We want to build a few examples first, and then create an API that anyone can plug into to build their own indexes, agents, etc.
+We'd like to build AI features beyond the standard Cursor ones.
+For example, creating better code search, or supporting AI agents that can edit across files and make multiple LLM calls.

+Eventually, we want to build a convenient API for creating AI tools.
+The API will provide the most common functionalities (showing an autocomplete suggestion, or creating a new diff) and provide hooks for events (like `onKeystroke` or `onFileOpen`).
+This would let anyone make their own AI plugins.

 ## 1. Contributing to the Extension